Things Novice Collectors of Chinese Porcelain Must Know

 New or old?

-Many of the wares made for the common people during the early 20th
+Many of the wars made for the common people during the early 20th

-century are of lesser quality and sometime look outright old in
+century are of lesser quality and sometimes look outright old in

 comparison to genuine antiques made, for example, in the 18th century.
 Sometimes this is even the case with vintage porcelain

 that is only a few decades old.
-There may be a different in production quality, and their glaze may contain sand or other impurities, giving them an old (or
+There may be a difference in production quality, and their glaze may contain sand or other impurities, giving them an old (or

 "rustic") look, but actually they are just of low quality.